-- The affected product is not well tested.

-- The affected product is deployed too soon.

-- The affected product is deployed with known vulnerabilities.
+- Vulnerability not discovered during testing. - The affected product is deployed too soon. - The affected product is deployed with known vulnerabilities.

-- Perform product penetration testing and or/scanning for known vulnerabilities prior to release. - Establish bug bounty programs to proactively identify vulnerabilities prior to release.
-Set clear expectations and baselines on beta quality versus ready for release requirements.
+- Perform product penetration testing and scan for known vulnerabilities prior to release. - Establish bug bounty programs to proactively identify vulnerabilities prior to release. - Set clear expectations and baselines on beta quality versus ready for release requirements.